2022 Islington London Borough Council election: Council term

 A Labour councillor for St George's ward, Kat Fletcher, resigned in November 2019.
 A by-election to replace her was held on 12 December 2019, coinciding with the 2019 general election.
 The Labour candidate Gulcin Ozdemir, who worked as a social housing advocate, successfully defended the seat, with the Green Party candidate coming in second place.

 Gary Poole, a Labour councillor, left his party to sit as an independent in July 2019 citing antisemitism, saying he hoped to rejoin in the future.
 In October 2020, the Labour councillor Rakhia Ismail left her party, saying she had faced racism in the party.
 She joined the Conservative Party in November 2020.
 A Labour councillor for Hollway ward, Paul Smith, resigned in January 2021.

 A Labour councillor for Bunhill, Claudia Webbe, was elected as MP for Leicester East in the 2019 general election.
 She resigned as a councillor in March 2021 as a by-election to replace her was not possible until May 2021 due to the COVID-19 pandemic.
 In March 2021, three Labour councillors announced their resignations: Andy Hull of Highbury West ward because his family were moving to Morocco; Joe Calouri of Mildmay ward because of work and family commitments; and Vivien Cutler of St Peter's ward.
 By-elections for all five seats were held on 6 May 2021 alongside the 2021 London mayoral election and London Assembly election.
 Some of the elections were contested by independent candidates opposed to low traffic neighbourhoods.
 Labour held all five seats: Valerie Bossman-Quarshie won Bunhill, Bashir Ibrahim won Highbury West, Jason Jackson won Holloway, Angelo Weekes won Mildmay and Toby North won St Peter's.
 The Green Party came second in three wards and the Conservatives and Liberal Democrats came second in one ward each.

 Richard Watts stood down as council leader and leader of the Labour group in 2021, and Kaya Comer-Schwartz was chosen unopposed to take over.
 Comer-Schwartz had served as deputy leader of the council since 2020 and had previously worked for a mental health charity.

-As with most London boroughs, Islington will be electing its councillors under new boundaries decided by the Local Government Boundary Commission for England, which it produced after a period of consulation.
+As with most London boroughs, Islington will be electing its councillors under new boundaries decided by the Local Government Boundary Commission for England, which it produced after a period of consultation.
 The number of councillors will rise to 51, an increase from the previous 48, across seventeen three-councillor wards.